 There are a number of factors that have continued to increase the popularity of Australian Shepherds.
 These factors include their intelligence, likable personality, endless energy, attractive looks and the fact that they are a very pleasing breed, among many other factors.

-The first Australian Shepherd temperament to know is their intelligence.
+The first thing to know is they are intelligence.
 Due to their nature, this breed of dog is able to learn new commands and basic obedience very quickly.
-It is due to this intelligence, and the fact that these dogs are independent thinkers, that these dogs are capable of making their own decisions.
+It is due to the fact that these dogs are independent thinkers, that these dogs are capable of making their own decisions.
 These dogs love challenges, and figuring out things is easy for them.
 When they succeed in whatever they do, it is a reward unto themselves.

 Another Australian Shepherd temperament to know is that they are workers.
-They possess both strong herding and guarding instincts.
-These dogs love to have something to do all the time, because they need both physical and mental stimulation.
-Regular daily leash walks will give your dog enough mental stimulation.
+They possess both herding and guarding instincts.
+These dogs love to have something to do, because they need both physical and mental stimulation.
+Regular daily leash walks will not give your dog enough mental stimulation.
 You can also include a number of active retrieval games and free runs on a weekly basis.

 If you are comfortable with the Australian Shepherd temperament and feel that this is the right breed for you, there are several factors that you still need to take into consideration.

-- Second, determine whether you have enough space to meet the dog’s needs.
+Second, determine whether you have enough space to meet the dog’s needs.
 Dogs of this breed require adequate space to be active and run around.
 They are not apartment dogs, unless you are very active outside the apartment.

-- Third, consider whether you can afford the time and attention that your dog will require.
-If you will need to leave the canine for prolonged periods of time then search for another breed because this is not the right pooch for your needs.
+Third, consider whether you can afford the time and attention that your dog will require.
+If you will need to leave the dog for prolonged periods of time then search for another breed because this is not the right pooch for your needs.